CoolGuyPro1001/MyEngine/README.md

 # Oh Hello There

+I am changing the name of the engine and editor in the future.

 Edit 64 is a simplistic game engine and editor.
 It was originally going to be a tool used to create *Super Mario 64 PC* mods, but I decided to just make it a game engine as well.
 Hence why there is "64" at the end of each name.
 (Please don't sue me).